Is Six Figure Mentors A Pyramid Scheme Scam…

 If I could be sure that the products they’re offering at SFM are basically irrelevant to their main purpose and aim of bringing people into SFM.

-So, while I wouldn’t class SFM as a complete scam, I do think that they are swimming dangerously close to those pyramid scheme waters.
+I do think that they are swimming dangerously close to those pyramid scheme waters.

 I think they must acknowledge this danger, by the fact they’ve now made part of their affiliate programs free to access.